This website requires JavaScript.

 Phase 3: Finishing and Finalization

-● Post-Reflow Attachment of Stiffeners and Through-Hole Components
+1. Post-Reflow Attachment of Stiffeners and Through-Hole Components

-If the design specifies rigid areas for connectors or heavy components, stiffeners (made of FR4 or a thicker PI film) are usually thermally bound to the flex circuit after reflow to give structural support to the solder joints.
+If the design specifies rigid areas for connectors or heavy components, stiffeners (made of FR4 or a thicker PI film) are usually thermally bonded to the flex circuit after reflow to give structural support to the solder joints.
+To prevent the entire body from being exposed to high heat again, any through-hole components are added via specialized selective soldering or manual processes.

-● De-Tooling and Inspection
+2. De-Tooling and Inspection

-● Electrical Testing and Final Processing
+3. Electrical Testing and Final Processing

 Electrical functionalities are verified by Flying Probe Testing or In-Circuit Testing (ICT).
-For the protection against abrasion, moisture, and chemicals, a conformal coating is often applied to the flexible sections.
+For protection against abrasion, moisture, and chemicals, a conformal coating is often applied to the flexible sections.
 Then the final product is cut to its required shape and packaged carefully to prevent damage during shipment.

 Full process of Flex PCB Assembly